Mase3206/django-multihost/README.md

 git clone https://github.com/mase3206/django-multihost.git /django/source
 ```
 2. Navigate to /django/source via `cd`
+> [!WARNING]
+> Do not run the following commands as root!
+Doing so will result in broken permissions.
+Run them as yourself and enter your password when prompted.
-3. Run `sudo make groups` to set up the necessary groups for your user
+3. Run `make groups` to set up the necessary groups for your user
 	- adds your user to the 'docker' group
 	- creates and adds your user to the 'classadmin' group
-4. Run `sudo make install` to:
+4. Run `make install` to:
 	- set permissions
 	- create symlinks for 'deploy.py' to `deploy` and 'create-group.sh' to `create-group`